 Can I sign up for one week at a time?

-To maintain more consistent groups week-to-week, and to accommodate what we currently know of local school system plans, we will have three sessions for the spring six weeks long.
+To maintain more consistent groups week-to-week, and to accommodate what we currently know of local school system plans, we will have three sessions for the fall: six weeks, four weeks, and four weeks long.
 These longer sessions will lower risk for COVID-19 transmission, allow students a more consistent schedule throughout the semester, and give them a chance to get to know their teachers and fellow classmates better.
 If students sign up for more than one session, we will do our best to keep groups of students in the same class each session.